JonnyBanana/PDF_Scroll_ASCII_Crasher/README.md

 The attack uses a weakness in the -webkit-backdrop-filter CSS property, </BR>
 which uses 3D acceleration to process elements behind them.</BR>
 By using nested divs with that property, all graphic resources are quickly </BR>
-consumed, and freeze or kernel panic the OS."
+consumed, and freeze the browser, or in some cases causes kernel panic the OS.</BR>

 </BR>

+This vulnerability has been, in part, mitigated, but I know for a fact that it </BR>
+still works, especially on older machines.

+And so I immediately attempted an HTML to PDF conversion that contained this attack.

+HTML file: here.

+PDF: here.